octonet29/Blimb/README.md

 # blimb

 Blimb - is an application for eye training

-Clone remository `git clone https://github.com/dima344462/blimb.git`

 Go to folder - `cd blimb`